-It shouldn’t really be a surprise, but as Baby Boomers & Gen Xers have watched their kids move out, have become proficient cruisers, are seeking new experiences, have more free time and money, and desire a more sophisticated cruise experience, they are increasingly wanting to up their cruise game.
+It shouldn’t really be a surprise, but as Baby Boomers & Gen Xers have watched their kids move out, they have become prolific cruisers, are seeking new experiences, have more free time and money, and now desire a more sophisticated cruise experience.
+Bottom line, they are wanting to up their cruise game.

 Fortunately Europe is very safe for tourists.
 Violent crime is extremely rare there.
 However, you do have to take precautions to prevent being a victim of pickpockets.
 My husband and I were in Madrid a while back, and in an extremely crowded subway (Metro), as we pulled into the station, he felt a slight tug on his back pants pocket.
 He reached back and grabbed the hand of a woman, who immediately pulled free and jumped out just as the doors opened.
 Then she vanished.
 Fortunately, he had his wallet in a front zipped pocket.
 He was prepared and you need to be too.

 When you receive a quote or purchase a ticket for a cruise, there normally up to 5 components to the price:

 1) Room or Voyage fare (the cost or fare for the stateroom/cabin)

 2) Non-commissionable fees (NCF)

 3) Governmental taxes and fees